When it comes to FIFA 20 Career Mode, most players might look to build their attack first and worry about the rest of the squad later.

 But what of the defence?

 If we take a look at real life for a second, Liverpool’s growth under Jurgen Klopp only reached the level it has following the signing of Virgil van Dijk in January 2018.
-Had the Dutchman not joined, who knows if Liverpool would have won the Champions League or be leading the Premier League.
+Had the Dutchman not joined, who knows if Liverpool would have won the Champions League or be so close to the Premier League title.

 And it’s the same on FIFA 20.
 If you do not have a solid centre-back, your defence will leak potentially costly goals.
 But who is the right centre-back for you and your budget?

-We’ve taken a look at some of the best centre-back options across an array of transfer fees to make your job just a bit easier.
+We’ve taken a look at some of the best centre-back options across an array of transfer fees to make your job just a bit easier, picking only those available in the first transfer window.
 We only ask for a thank you in your press conferences after the league has been won.